BobertRobbins/JS8msg/README.md

 <br>
 For Linux, installation instructions will be found in the Doc directory.
 <br><br>
-A BETA version is available for Windows 10.
-Copy the <b>JS8msg.exe file</b> to your home directory and execute it.
+For Windows 10, copy the <b>JS8msg.exe file</b> to your home directory and execute it.
 The program will build the <b>"Doc, Config, Local, Messages, Templates and Tmp"</b> directories and the needed files before starting the main program.